 You need to consider your employees’ communication styles.
 While some people will be very comfortable working from home in isolation, others will be stressed without the option for workplace socialization.
 There is work from home software that helps make the transition easier for your extroverted employees.

 Many companies are gravitating towards work from home software like Zoom for video conferencing calls.
 It allows you to talk with multiple people at the same time and see your employees’ faces when they are working from home.
+They are also migrating their old legacy office phone systems to Virtual Business Telephone systems, where the service is on the cloud and allows for remote configuration such as managing call greetings, extensions, call forwarding all from a remote location.

 Slack is a popular option for chatting and collaboration.
 It is a messaging platform where you can chat with any member of your team, send documents, and create project-specific chat groups.
 It is a great tool to duplicate your workplace culture online because you can incorporate emojis or GIFs into your conversations to show emotion.
 Creating a culture slack channel is a great idea to have “employee water cooler conversations” online, which will increase your employee morale.